 The DIY rustic wood shelves we built gave the room a place to add some books and photos.

 Our down stairs bathroom is a full bath, however we use it as a powder room.
 It is an extra bathroom on our main level.
-Painting the bathroom black makes it one of my favorite rooms.
+Painting the bathroom black in my favorite Sherwin Williams black magic makes it one of my favorite rooms.

 Paint and changing the decor is the only thing I have ever done to this bathroom.
 The green paint color refresh between the gold and black painted walls is still a favorite too.

 This is the one room we wish had an entirely different layout.
 The one update which did make a big difference was the kitchen cabinet facelift and removal of some of the uppers.

 We don’t miss the storage at all.
 Our minimalist lifestyle is more important than places to put stuff we don’t use or need.